AjayKMehta/template-dotnet/README.md

 **Notes**:

-> ℹ️ See [here](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning) for more details.<br />
+> ℹ️ See [**Customizing your advanced setup for code scanning**](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning) for more details.<br />
 > ℹ️ There are [3 build modes](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages#codeql-build-modes) available: `none`, `autobuild` or `manual`.
 In the workflow, build mode is set to `manual` but you may wish to change this as needed (see [this](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages#building-c)).

 ##### 📦 *Dependency Review*